my76128/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0008-use-asymmetric-jwts.rst

 In order to support key rotation in a forward compatible manner, we will identify the asymmetric keys, using the `JSON Web Key (JWK)`_ standard's `"kid" (Key ID)`_ parameter.
 When a `JSON Web Signature (JWS)`_ is created to sign a JWT, its `"kid" header parameter`_ specifies which key was used to secure the JWS.
+The code examples below show this in action.

 .. _JSON Web Key (JWK): https://tools.ietf.org/html/draft-ietf-jose-json-web-key-36
 .. _`"kid" (Key ID)`: https://tools.ietf.org/html/draft-ietf-jose-json-web-key-36#section-4.5